A Complete SEO Checklist for Website Owners

 Domains

-If you own more than just your primary domain name, make sure you know what each of your additional domain names are doing.
+If you own more than just your primary domain name, make sure you know what each of your additional domain names is doing.
 If they are parked and not in use, that’s fine.

 If they redirect to your website, check to ensure that they 301 redirect to it (versus mirroring the site or doing a 302 redirect).

 This could be a quick area to simply check and move on from, but don’t overlook it as it can cause issues with duplicate content and confusion over which domain name is the real one.

 Site Architecture

 The more hierarchy and structure you can build into your navigation and sections of your site, the better.
 This will benefit users and the search engines and present organized topics and content (more on that later).

-Getting your directory structure and URLs to match the literal page and file structure of content on the site is a great goal.
+Aim to get your directory structure and URLs to match the literal page and file structure of your site’s content.

-Stepping back and mapping out your site structure or sitemap is a great starting point.
-It forces you to think about the content, how you prioritize certain aspects of your site, and how you want to funnel your users (as well as the search engines) through it.
+Stepping back and mapping out your site structure or sitemap is a good starting point.
+This gets you to think about the content, how you prioritize certain aspects of your site, and how you want to funnel your users (as well as the search engines) through it.

 Speed